 Vary the size of the zones depending on age and stage of players.
 Rotate the players so they experience being in the end zones as well as the middle zones.
-Always remember to maintain and prioritize the distancing requirements of two (2) metres (6 feet) between players.
+Always remember to maintain and prioritize the distancing requirements of three (3) metres between players.